hanai3Bi/Switch-OC-Suite/README.md

 - Disable background services, less heat and power consumption in standby mode
   - **Remove** the "Disable Background service" part in `/atmosphere/config/system_settings.ini` if you **use Nintendo Online services**.
 - Game recording and SysDVR streaming @ 60fps with high video bitrate (7.5Mbps)
-  - (Recommended)[dvr-patches](https://github.com/exelix11/dvr-patches): Allow recording in any games.
+  - (Recommended)[dvr-patches](https://github.com/exelix11/dvr-patches): Allow screenshot/recording in any games and remove overlay image (copyright notice or logo).
   - For optimal streaming experience, SysDVR via USB interface is recommended.
   - Known Issues (won't fix)
     - Game recordings may be less than 30 seconds if higher bitrate is used.